π©Ί Screening Section Dr. Meow

 β

-π©» The vet can decide whether further tests are needed (such as blood work, X-rays, or medications).
+π©» The doctor can determine if further treatment is needed (such as blood tests, X-ray, or specific medication).

-π It also helps prioritize and schedule treatment based on the catβs actual health needs.
+π It also helps the doctor schedule time and prioritize cases according to actual health needs.

 -